 With ransomware, prevention is the way to go because it evolves so quickly that organizations (like this one) dedicated to fighting ransomware only succeed in publishing solutions for a very small segment of this annoying malware family.

-Aside from implementing several layers of backup (which I'll discuss later in this article), you need an antivirus that knows how to identify an executed ransomware, stop the bugger in its tracks, and remove every trace of it.
+Aside from implementing several layers of backup (which I'll discuss later in this article), you need an antivirus with active ransomware protection features which can identify an executed ransomware, stop the bugger in its tracks, and remove every trace of it.

 A quick definition: